gvwilson/sensibleadventures/maddy-roo/old.md

-She tossed her bar on top of it, scrambled up, wedged the end of the bar in by the lock, and leaned her whole weight against it.
+She tossed her bar on top of it, scrambled up, wedged the end of the bar in by the lock, and levered it with all her might.
 *Pank!*
 The lock burst open.